JanHerca/urantiapedia/output/wikijs/en/article/Rick_Lyon/family_crises.md

 Here are a couple of last quotes about crisis:

 > Rodan said: _But the greatest of all methods of problem solving I have learned from Jesus, your Master.
 I refer to that which he so consistently practices, and which he has so faithfully taught you, the isolation of worshipful meditation.
-In this habit of Jesus’ going off so frequently by himself to commune with the Father in heaven is to be found the technique, not only of gathering strength and wisdom for the ordinary conflicts of living, but also of appropriating the energy for the solution of the higher problems of a moral and spiritual nature._ [[UB 160:1.10](/en/The_Urantia_Book/160#p1_10)]
+In this habit of Jesus’ going off so frequently by himself to commune with the Father in heaven is to be found the technique, not only of gathering strength and wisdom for the ordinary conflicts of living, but also of appropriating the energy for the solution of the higher problems of a moral and spiritual nature._ <a id="a191_558"></a>[[UB 160:1.10](/en/The_Urantia_Book/160#p1_10)]
 >
 > _The Master well knew that many of his followers were slowly but surely preparing their minds finally to reject him.
 He likewise knew that many of his disciples were slowly but certainly passing through that training of mind and that discipline of soul which would enable them to triumph over doubt and courageously to assert their full-fledged faith in the gospel of the kingdom._ _Jesus fully understood how men prepare themselves for the decisions of a crisis and the performance of sudden deeds of courageous choosing by the slow process of the reiterated choosing between the recurring situations of good and evil.
 He subjected his chosen messengers to repeated rehearsals in disappointment and provided them with frequent and testing opportunities for choosing between the right and the wrong way of meeting spiritual trials.
-He knew he could depend on his followers, when they met the final test, to make their vital decisions in accordance with prior and habitual mental attitudes and spirit reactions._ [[UB 153:1.3](/en/The_Urantia_Book/153#p1_3)]
+He knew he could depend on his followers, when they met the final test, to make their vital decisions in accordance with prior and habitual mental attitudes and spirit reactions._ <a id="a193_1014"></a>[[UB 153:1.3](/en/The_Urantia_Book/153#p1_3)]

 Perhaps the repeated crises of our lives are this same kind of training for us.
 Exposing us to the ups and downs of life, the joy of victory and the agony of defeat until we develop good problem-solving habits without crumbling during a crisis or getting too full of ourselves in our successes.

 > _Before Jesus was put on his cross, the two brigands had already been placed on their crosses, all the while cursing and spitting upon their executioners.
 Jesus’ only words, as they nailed him to the crossbeam, were,_ _“Father, forgive them, for they know not what they do.”_ _He could not have so mercifully and lovingly interceded for his executioners if such thoughts of affectionate devotion had not been the mainspring of all his life of unselfish service.
-The ideas, motives, and longings of a lifetime are openly revealed in a crisis_. [[UB 187:2.4](/en/The_Urantia_Book/187#p2_4)]
+The ideas, motives, and longings of a lifetime are openly revealed in a crisis_. <a id="a197_545"></a>[[UB 187:2.4](/en/The_Urantia_Book/187#p2_4)]

 What do our words, actions, and feelings—our emails, tweets, and Facebook posts—during past crises tell us about ourselves?
 What does this tell us about what we need to do to become better crisis managers in our families?
 When a crisis is over, we all have things we wish we had said, things we wish we had not said; things we wish we had done, things we wish we had not done.